Nitrixed-UI/jsonLoaderTester/README.md

-# jsonLoaderTester
+# JSON File Manager (Personal Testing Device)

+A simple Python-based tool for loading, managing, and converting .json files.
+Supports editing, exporting, and importing data between .json and .csv formats.

+⸻

+Features
-Personal testing device for loading and managing .json files
+	•	Load and manage .json files

-Run the Python File via VS Code or your Terminal Follow the instructions pertainign to what you want to do Manually edit/add data using the .json file export/import to a .csv using the features in the .py file Manually edit the .csv file for more in-depth data
+	•	Add or edit data manually within the .json file
+	•	Export .json data to .csv
+	•	Import .csv data back into .json
+	•	Perform more detailed edits by working directly with the .csv file

+⸻

+Usage
+	1. Clone or download this project.
+	2. Open the Python script in VS Code or run it through your terminal.
+	3. Follow the on-screen instructions to perform your desired operation.
+	4. Edit files manually if needed:
+	•	Modify .json for simple edits
+	•	Modify .csv for more advanced or bulk edits